beothorn/presentationHeroesGuideToDevTools/static/README.md

 ## Super-speed

 The first thing we want is speed.
-We want to go directly to the heart of the issue and not waste our time on procedures that may make sense on real use cases, but not for debugging our app.
+We want to go directly to the heart of the issue and not waste our time on things that may make sense for the client, but not for debugging our app.

 For this we need shortcuts and autocompletions that gets everything that is not interesting out of the way.